igankevich/subordination/doc/tutorial.md

 \section intro Introduction

-Every Factory application is composed of computational \link factory::Kernel \em kernels \endlink --- self-contained objects which store data and have routines to process it.
+Every Factory application is composed of computational \link factory::Kernel <em>
+kernels</em>\endlink --- self-contained objects which store data and have routines to process it.
 In each routine a kernel may create any number of \em subordinates to decompose application into smaller parts.
 Some kernels can be transferred to another cluster node to make application distributed.
 An application exits when there are no kernels left to process.

-Kernels are processed by \link factory::Server_with_pool \em pipelines \endlink
+Kernels are processed by \link factory::Server_with_pool <em>pipelines</em>\endlink
 --- kernel queues with processing threads attached.
 Each device has its own pipeline (there is a pipeline for CPU, I/O device and NIC) which allows them to work in parallel: process one part of data with CPU pipeline and simultaneously write